Carlson's field goal gives Raiders 31-28 OT win over Miami - KESQ

 Associated Press

+“I don’t apologize for winning these games, no matter how we won them,” Gruden said.
+“When you’re down 14-0 and score 25 unanswered in the NFL against a team like that, something’s going right.”

-Raiders quarterback Derek Carr found Bryan Edwards for 34 yards before Peyton Barber put together runs of 27 and 8 yards to put Las Vegas on the Dolphins’ 11-yard line to eventually set up the winning score.
+Raiders quarterback Derek Carr found Bryan Edwards for 34 yards before Peyton Barber put together runs of 27 and 8 yards to put Las Vegas on the Miami 11-yard line.
+That eventually set up the winning score for Carlson, who missed an extra point in regulation and kicked two field goals in the extra frame.

+Las Vegas is the first team to open 3-0 against teams that all won 10 or more games the previous season.
-Carr completed 26 of 43 pass attempts for 386 yards and two touchdowns.

-For the third straight game, Carr used his talented receiving depth, as the eight-year veteran completed passes to nine targets, led by Hunter Renfrow and Darren Waller, who each had a team-high five receptions.
+Carr, who completed 26 of 43 pass attempts for 386 yards and two touchdowns, used his talented receiving depth for the third straight game.
+The eight-year veteran completed passes to nine targets, led by Hunter Renfrow and Darren Waller, who each had five receptions.
 Renfrow also scored a touchdown.

-With star running back Josh Jacobs sidelined with an ankle injury, Barber led the rushing game with 111 yards on 23 carries and one touchdown.
+With star running back Josh Jacobs sidelined with an ankle injury, recently signed Barber led the rushing game with 111 yards and a touchdown on 23 carries.

+“I think he did more than just run it — we went to him as our third-down back … he caught a pass out of the backfield, he picked up some blitzes, he was helpful in protection, he didn’t blow any assignments, he ran hard,” Gruden said.
+“I don’t even hardly know this guy.
+But I gave him a big hug and a game ball.”

 One play after Zay Jones raced downfield on a punt to down the ball on the 1-yard line, cornerback Casey Hayward Jr. caught Miami receiver Jaylen Waddle on a screen pass in the end zone for a safety.

-The Raiders scored on their next two possessions when Carr and Renfrow connected for a 12-yard strike, and Barber dived over the pack for a 1-yard plunge to open a 25-12 lead.
+The Raiders scored on their next two possessions when Carr and Renfrow connected for a 12-yard strike and Barber dived over the pack for a 1-yard touchdown to open a 25-14 lead.

 The Dolphins weren’t done, though.

-After Miami’s Jason Sanders made it a one-score game with a 46-yard field goal midway through the fourth quarter, Jacoby Brissett scrambled on fourt-and-goal for a 1-yard touchdown with :02 left in regulation.
-Brissett’s passed to William Fuller for the 2-point conversion forced overtime.
+After Miami’s Jason Sanders made it a one-score game with a 46-yard field goal midway through the fourth quarter, Jacoby Brissett scrambled on fourth-and-goal for a 1-yard touchdown with :02 left in regulation.
+Brissett passed to William Fuller for the 2-point conversion, forcing overtime.

-The Dolphins got on the board when tight end Foster Moreau appeared to run a choice route and Carr threw straight to linebacker Elandon Roberts, who darted 85 yards and sent a well-represented group of fans draped in teal into a frenzy.

-It extended an NFL-best 25 straight games with a takeaway for the Dolphins.
+When linebacker Elandon Roberts darted 85 yards for a pick-six touchdown, it extended an NFL-best streak of 25 games with a takeaway for the Dolphins.

-On their next possession, the Dolphins took advantage of a failed fourth-and-1 attempt by Barber and pushed their lead to 14-0.
-Malcolm Brown, using some keen instincts, saw Raiders cornerback Trayvon Mullen on the edge and beat him through a gap in the line into the open field for his first touchdown of the season.

 UP NEXT

-Raiders travel to Los Angeles to face the Chargers on “Monday Night Football.”
+Raiders: travel to Los Angeles to face the Chargers on Oct.
+4.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL